 Go to Exact Searches.
 See what search terms generated the most clicks.
 If some keywords are undesirable, add them as negative keywords.
-Blocking the keywords that don’t make sense is a crucial aspect of maintenance to get the best ROI: you will need to do it on a daily basis to achieve genuine optimization.
-Looking at the Exact Searches will also tell you the best phrases to add to your list of targeted keywords.
+Blocking the keywords that don’t make sense is a crucial aspect of maintenance to get the best ROI: you will need to do it daily to achieve genuine optimization.
+The Exact Searches will also tell you the best phrases to add to your list of targeted keywords.

 Audience extensions are also critical.
 Make sure you use the Google+ extension for social optimization.
 Additionally, add your contact information to the location extension so that it shows your address and phone.

 Beyond audience extensions, use sitelink extensions.
 Add many extensions with terms that are searched by your target audience, leading to unique pages of your website.
 As time passes, narrow down to a smaller number of sitelink extensions for the best ROI.

 Your site itself